XereoNet/SpaceGDN/README.md

     - `where_is` the value to check against.
  	- `where_op` sets the operator to use in the where query.
 Defaults to `=` if not given.

-To tie this all together, let's say I wanted to get all updates for the jar type with "id" of 1 since the Unix time 1384711375.
+To tie this all together, let's say I wanted to get all updates for the jar with "id" of 1 since the Unix time 1384711375.
 I would make the following request.
 Note that I have not URL encoded the parameters for readability, though I would have to in order to actually make a request.

-	GET /type/1/build?order_by=last_updated&order_dir=DESC&where_value=last_updated&where_op=>&where_is=1384711375
+	GET /jar/1/build?order_by=last_updated&order_dir=DESC&where_value=last_updated&where_op=>&where_is=1384711375

 ##Paginated Results
 In order to prevent flooding, results are paginated automatically to 100 results.
 The number of pages is always returned in the response object (see above).
 Non-paginated results will simply display as having 1 page.
 Pages can be navigated to by passing the property `page` in the URL.
 For example:

-	GET /type/1/build?page=10
+	GET /jar/1/build?page=10

 ##Requests

 ###Type

-The jar type is the highest level in the hierarchy.
+The jar is the highest level in the hierarchy.
 The following requests are valid:

 ####Request
-List all available jar types:
+List all available jar jars:

-	GET: /type
+	GET: /jar

 #####Response
 Returns an array of all jars available in the API.
 See the below request for contents of each jar object.
 Example: